andrewkozinski/pdftohtml/README.md

 # PDF to HTML Converter

 This Java program takes in PDF files and converts them into HTML files with the PDFs embedded directly into the HTML.
-It's a simple tool to speed up the process of embedding PDF files into a website..
+It's a simple tool to speed up the process of embedding PDF files into a website.

 ![Program Screenshot](https://i.imgur.com/fuJd7JO.png)